azaghal/factorio-beyond-vanilla-extended/README.md

     > Utilise oil and its byproducts for early-game power-generation, and upgrade your existing boiler-based set-up with super-heaters and (early unlock) steam turbines.
 Provides for a nice intermediate step towards nuclear-based powed production, and gives all that coal some interesting use even in the late game.

+-   Plutonium-based power generation and weapons ([PlutoniumEnergy](https://mods.factorio.com/mod/PlutoniumEnergy))

+    > Move beyond mere uranium processing and power generation, and utilise new research and production chains that give you access to plutonium-based reactors and weapons.

 Known issues
 ------------